Paolo97Gll/Raytracer.jl/docs/src/cli.md

 ### [`raytracer_cli.jl demo animation`](@id raytracer_cli_demo_animation)

 This is an advanced function that requires [ffmpeg](https://www.ffmpeg.org/) to be installed on the local machine and to be in the PATH.
-It generates an H264 mp4 video containing the animation.
+It generates an H.264 mp4 video containing the animation.

+!!! note
     For now, the generation of animations is available only with the CLI tool.

 ```text
 usage: raytracer_cli.jl demo animation [--force] [-t CAMERA_TYPE]